 This section summarises the activities to be undertaken during the construction phase deemed of relevance to this application.
-Further details (including in relation to WTG installation) are provided in the Offshore Wind Farm Construction Method Statement (LF000009-CST-OF-MST-0001) and Offshore Transmission Asset Construction Method Statement (LF000009-CST-OF-MST-002).
+Further details are provided in the Offshore Wind Farm Construction Method Statement (LF000009-CST-OF-MST-0001) and Offshore Transmission Asset Construction Method Statement (LF000009-CST-OF-MST-002).